 - Variety of art media to add color: colored pencils, markers, pastels, or other

-- Internet access to show short video from the “Find Out More” section on the Creativity Resource webpage for the Hayagriva Sand Mandala, and to provide access to informative links such as: Exploring the Mandala and Mandala: Buddhist Tantric Diagrams, among others
+- Internet access to show short video from the “Resources” section on the Creativity Resource webpage for the Hayagriva Sand Mandala, and to provide access to informative links such as: Exploring the Mandala and Mandala: Buddhist Tantric Diagrams, among others

 - Optional: Paper and writing implements or access to word processor to write an artist’s statement about their mandala